AbstractSDK/contracts/docs/src/framework/module_types.md

 # Module Types

 Within Abstract, a _module_ is a contract that **adds functionality** to your Account.
-You can explore all the available modules on the modules tab of your Account, shown in fig. 1.
+You can explore all the available modules on the modules tab of your Account through the [web-app](https://app.abstract.money/).

 Modules are classified in the following categories: